opea-project/GenAIExamples/MultimodalRAGWithVideos/README.md

 Suppose you possess a set of videos and wish to perform question-answering to extract insights from these videos.
 To respond to your questions, it typically necessitates comprehension of visual cues within the videos, knowledge derived from the audio content, or often a mix of both these visual elements and auditory facts.
 The Multimodal-RAG with Videos framework offers an optimal solution for this purpose.

 `The Multimodal-RAG (MM-RAG) with Videos` addresses your questions by dynamically fetching the most pertinent multimodal information (frames, transcripts, and/or captions) from your collection of videos.
 For this purpose, MM-RAG with Videos utilizes [BridgeTower model](https://huggingface.co/BridgeTower/bridgetower-large-itm-mlm-gaudi), a multimodal encoding transformer model which merges visual and textual data into a unified semantic space.
 During the video ingestion phase, the BridgeTower model embeds both visual cues and auditory facts as texts, and those embeddings are then stored in a vector database.
-When it comes to answering a question, the MM-RAG with Videos will fetch its most relevant multimodal content from the vector store and feed it into a downstream Large Vision-Language Model (LVLM) as input context to generate a response for the user.
+When it comes to answering a question, the MM-RAG with Videos will fetch its most relevant multimodal content from the vector store and feed it into a downstream Large Vision-Language Model (LVM) as input context to generate a response for the user.

 The Multimodal-RAG with Videos (MM-RAG for short) architecture shows below: